-The TOE uses ISC's Cryptographic Development Kit version 8.0 (ISC CDK) for many of the cryptographic operations described later in this document.
-The ISC CDK is a software cryptographic module in the form of a shared library to which the CertAgent web application and Apache Tomcat are dynamically linked.
+The TOE uses ISC's Cryptographic Development Kit v8.1.2.2 (ISC CDK) for many of the cryptographic operations described later in this document.
+The ISC CDK is a software cryptographic module in the form of a shared library to which the CertAgent/Dhuma web application and Apache Tomcat are dynamically linked.